carnivalmobile/carnival-sdk-cordova/README.md

 </platform>
 ```

-(Optional) To be sure the iOS SDK is up to date; open your Xcode project, which should be located in the `platforms/ios` directory of your Cordova/Phonegap project and Drag and drop the `Carnival.embeddedframework` into it.
-The `Carnival.embeddedframework` can be downloaded from the [Carnival iOS SDK repo](https://github.com/carnivalmobile/carnival-ios-sdk/releases).
+(Optional) To be sure the iOS SDK is up to date; open your Xcode project, which should be located in the `platforms/ios` directory of your Cordova/Phonegap project and Drag and drop the `Carnival.framework` into it.
+The `Carnival.framework` can be downloaded from the [Carnival iOS SDK repo](https://github.com/carnivalmobile/carnival-ios-sdk/releases).

 ### Android